allegroai/clearml-docs/docs/guides/frameworks/pytorch/notebooks/table/tabular_training_pipeline.md

 configuration_dict = task.connect(configuration_dict)  # enabling configuration override by clearml
 ```

-The logs show the Task ID and accuracy for the best model in **LOGS**.
+The logs show the Task ID and accuracy for the best model in **CONSOLE**.

 ![image](../../../../../img/tabular_training_pipeline_02.png)